-Note: Rigid containers must have a minimum of 2 filters and require a 30 minute cooldown period post sterilization.
+^{}Note: Rigid containers must have a minimum of 2 filters and require a 30 minute cooldown period post sterilization.

 Sterilization parameters were validated per ANSI/AAMI/ISO 17665-1: 2006.
 Sterilization of Health Care Products - Moist Heat - Part 1 Requirements for the Development, Validation, and Routine Control of a Sterilization Process for Medical Devices and ANSI-AAMI ST79 - Comprehensive guide to steam sterilization and sterility assurance in health care facilities.
-These parameters were validated to a sterility assurance level (SAL) of 10-6using FDA-cleared sterilization wraps.
-These sterilization cycles are not considered by the Food and Drug Administration to be standard sterilization pouches, chemical indicators, biological indicators, and sterilization cassettes) that have been cleared by the Food and Drug Administration for the selected sterilization cycle specifications (time and temperature).
+These parameters were validated to a sterility assurance level (SAL) of 10-6.
+The Gravity Displacement, 270°F (132°C), 15-minute and Pre-Vacuum, 270°F (132°C), 10-minute sterilization cycles are not considered by the Food and Drug Administration to be standard sterilization cycles.
+It is the end user's responsibility to use only sterilizers and accessories (such as sterilization wraps, sterilization pouches, chemical indicators, biological indicators, and sterilization cassettes) that have been cleared by the Food and Drug Administration for the selected sterilization cycle specifications (time and temperature).